 (c) the period for which the person has been usually resident in this State since the granting of that visa exceeds 3 months.

-(5) The recognition of a condition of another jurisdiction’s driving authorisation has the effect that a contravention of the condition may be taken to be a contravention of a condition of a driver’s licence under this Act and is punishable accordingly.
+(5) The recognition of a condition of another jurisdiction’s driving authorisation under regulation 59, 60A(2) or 60B(2) has the effect that a contravention of the condition may be taken to be a contravention of a condition of a driver’s licence under this Act and is punishable accordingly.

-(6) Despite subregulations (2)(a) and (5), if the motor vehicles that a driving authorisation recognised under regulation 60 authorises the holder to drive are vehicles that have a GVM of 3.5 t or less, the authorisation under this regulation is for vehicles that have a GVM of 4.5 t or less.
+(6) Despite subregulations (2)(a) and (5), if the motor vehicles that a driving authorisation recognised under regulation 60 or 60B(3) authorises the holder to drive are vehicles that have a GVM of 3.5 t or less, the authorisation under this regulation is for vehicles that have a GVM of 4.5 t or less.

 [Regulation 61 amended: Gazette 19 Aug 2016 p.
-3574.]
+3574; SL 2022/147 r.
+9.]

 62. Excluding person from being authorised by r.
 61